bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-for-bitcoin-covenants-panel.md

 **James O'Beirne:** 01:20:03

-I think that's the thing with, with, I mean, so CTV, like you said, it's a very small patch set, but to your point, evaluating something like CTV, evaluating like `OP_CAT`, like these are very, they're simple mechanisms that can build a lot of different stuff and the conceptual surface area of what can be built is a lot higher than a proposal like check, lock, time, verify, or `OP_VAULT`, where You can fuzz test the shit out of the interface and be reasonably certain that you've like kind of exercised the full span of the space that it enables.
+I think that's the thing with, with, I mean, so CTV, like you said, it's a very small patch set, but to your point, evaluating something like CTV, evaluating like `OP_CAT`, like these are very, they're simple mechanisms that can build a lot of different stuff and the conceptual surface area of what can be built is a lot higher than a proposal like CHECKLOCKTIMEVERIFY or `OP_VAULT`, where You can fuzz test the shit out of the interface and be reasonably certain that you've like kind of exercised the full span of the space that it enables.
 Whereas like with these more open ended things, it's harder to get an intuition for what's actually possible.

 **NVK:** 01:20:49